-Height:

-- o Up to 2-3 stories along the border of character area where adjacent to Suburban Residential Character - For interior section of the Character Area, up to 5 stories maximum anticipated, but potentially up to 8 stories if and only if project proposal provides appropriate amenities such as civic spaces for assembly, public functional green space, streetscape improvements, internal grid patterns, innovative parking solutions and way-finding signage.
-Until such time as the City establishes amenity criteria for zoning and development regulations that can implement this vision, an applicant should indicate with site-plan-specific drawings how their project meets the vision and intent - Heights and densities will transition downward as development moves west-along I-285 and towards the adjacent Suburban Character areas protected by adequate buffering/transition zones
+- Height: - o [By trying to allow flexibility for age-restricted housing, the Vision and Uses seem to emphasize a senior community but we really want mixed-generation.] - Up to 2-3 stories along the border of character area where adjacent to Suburban Residential Character - For interior section of the Character Area, up to 5 stories maximum anticipated, but potentially up to 8 stories if and only if project proposal provides appropriate amenities such as civic spaces for assembly, public functional green space, streetscape improvements, internal grid patterns, innovative parking solutions and way-finding signage.
+Until such time as the City establishes amenity criteria for zoning and development regulations that can implement this vision, an applicant should indicate with site-plan-specific drawings how their project meets the vision and intent